openshift-eng/doozer/Usage.md

 group: openshift-4.0
 ```

-Note, all three options above can be set at the CLI with `doozer --working-dir <path> --data-path <url> --group <group>` but we highly recommend setting them in `settings.yaml` to save typing evertime you run.
+Note, all three options above can be set at the CLI with `doozer --working-dir <path> --data-path <url> --group <group>` but we highly recommend setting them in `settings.yaml` to save typing every time you run.
 Also, please note that `group` in `settings.yaml` only makes sense if you only ever work on that one version, otherwise specify it on the CLI at runtime.

-# Dependencies

-You will also need to make sure that you have `imagebuilder` installed and that `docker` is properly configured to point to the internal registry.
-Please follow the instructions on the [Doozer Setup doc](https://github.com/openshift/doozer/blob/master/README.md#local-image-builds).

 # Image Configuration